Frequently Asked Questions

 What services does the program offer?

-The University of Arkansas Autism Support Program provides comprehensive services to our students in the areas of academics, social skills, and transitioning to independent adult roles.
-Academic coaches assist with course registration, content tutoring, time management, organization, and communicating successfully with instructors.
+The University of Arkansas Autism Support Program provides comprehensive services to our students in the areas of academics, social skills and transitioning to independent adult roles.
+Academic coaches assist with course registration, time management, organization and communicating successfully with instructors.
 Student life staff helps students manage dorm life, interact with peers, and take advantage of the myriad of clubs, sporting, and cultural opportunities on campus and in the community.
-Staff works closely with university faculty and various administrative offices including Enrollment Services, the Center for Educational Access, the Center for Learning And Student Success (CLASS), Campus Life, and Student Activities.
-In addition, the director communicates regularly with parents regarding student progress and any concerns that may arise.
-Students receive 15 to 20 hours of direct contact each week with program staff, including academic coaches, mentors, and the program director.
+Staff works closely with university faculty and various administrative offices including Enrollment Services, the Center for Educational Access, the Student Success Center, Campus Life, and Student Activities.
+In addition, the program director communicates regularly with parents regarding student progress and any concerns that may arise.
+Students have daily direct contact with program staff, including academic coaches, mentors and program Director Aleza Greene, Ph.D.

 What kind of student is appropriate for the program?

-Students with a diagnosis of high functioning autism, Asperger's Syndrome, PDD-NOS, or non-verbal learning disability are eligible to apply.
-Students with other forms of learning disabilities or AD/HD may also be appropriate for the program.
-Students with major psychiatric disorders, a history of violence, or those requiring a one-on-one aid cannot be served adequately by this program and will not be admitted.
-Interested students must be accepted to the University of Arkansas and must meet the minimum requirements for admission.
-In order to be successful, students must be capable of doing college level work, and they must be able to live semi-independently away from home in a dorm.
+Students with a diagnosis of high-functioning autism, Asperger's syndrome, PDD-NOS (pervasive developmental disorder not otherwise specified) or non-verbal learning disability are eligible to apply.
+Students with other forms of learning disabilities or ADHD (attention-deficit/hyperactivity disorder) also may be appropriate for the program at the discretion of the program director and program admissions committee.
+Students with major psychiatric disorders, a history of violence or those requiring a one-on-one aid cannot be served adequately by this program and will not be admitted.
+Interested students must be accepted for admission to the University of Arkansas and must meet the minimum requirements for admission.
+In order to be successful, students must be capable of doing college-level work, and they must be able to live independently away from home in a dorm.

 What is the application process?

 Students must apply to and be accepted by the university.
-Students must also apply to and be accepted by the University of Arkansas Autism Support Program.
-Students must complete the program's application and submit the following: official transcripts, a copy of the most recent IEP, ACT or SAT scores, two letters of recommendation from teachers or guidance counselors from high school, and a neuropsychological report stating the applicant's primary and any co-occurring diagnoses.
-In addition, applicants must visit the University of Arkansas campus and be interviewed by the program's director.
+Students also must apply to and be accepted by the University of Arkansas Autism Support Program.
+Students must complete the program application and submit the following: a copy of the most recent IEP (individualized education program) or Section 504 plan, two letters of recommendation from teachers or guidance counselors from high school, and a neuropsychological report stating the applicant's primary and any co-occurring diagnoses.
+In addition, applicants must visit the University of Arkansas campus and be interviewed by the program director.